- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Depending on the time of year, you’ll have various options.
 You can see whales, puffins, seals, and seabirds, take a lighthouse tour, or take a more general nature cruise.

 We took a scenic nature cruise during our visit to Bar Harbor in October, and it was a lot of fun.
 It was great to get out on the water and learn more about the coastline.
-Our guide was really well informed, and we learned a lot about the history of the park and its residents.
+Our guide was really well informed, and we learned a lot about the history of Acadia National Park and its residents.

 Of course, we also spotted some wildlife (our favorite part)!
 While you don’t get super close to the wildlife on this cruise, you can spot seals and eagles from a distance.
 If you’re there during whale watching season, we’d recommend going on a whale watch, as those are an exhilarating experience!